 Rocket To Russia (Sire ’77) Rating: A

-Long championed by rock critics (especially New York critics) and the punk set while being dismissed by just about everybody else as one-dimensional cartoon characters (the band therefore becoming both overrated and underrated), this album is regarded by many as the Ramones’ peak.
+Long championed by rock critics (especially New York critics) and the punk set while being dismissed by just about everybody else as being one-dimensional cartoon characters (the band therefore becoming both overrated and underrated), this album is regarded by many as the Ramones’ peak.
 Their minimalist sound is still “stripped down to the bone,” but they’ve expanded it a bit while writing some of their catchiest melodies.
 Instant classics such as “Rockaway Beach” and “Sheena Is A Punk Rocker” sound like The Beach Boys on speed, and by all rights should’ve been big summertime hits.
 Alas, they were only minor hits, as much to the band and their record company's dismay they were stuck being a critically acclaimed cult band, meaning that weren't making any real money.
 These two songs fit right in with suped up surf covers of Bobby Freeman's (via The Beach Boys’) “Do You Wanna Dance?” and The Trashmen’s “Surfin’ Bird” (Peter Griffin’s favorite song!), and the band also tries out a sad ballad on “Here Today, Gone Tomorrow,” which features another affecting vocal by Joey (who I've come to appreciate more and more as a singer over the years) plus a jangly guitar solo (a guitar solo?!!) and a running time that almost breaks the three minute barrier, heretofore unheard of for a Ramones song!
-Elsewhere, the twisted chants of “We’re A Happy Family” hit hard while also hitting the funny bone (that is one dysfunctional unit), while “Cretin Hop” and “Teenage Lobotomy” further attest to the band’s warped humor by delivering the type of dumb fun that only the Ramones could deliver.
-All in all, any complaints that I have about the album - some songs are overly simple and repetitive and maybe there are one or two lesser Ramones-by-numbers efforts that all of their albums seem to have - are minor, because both Joey and Dee Dee were at the top of their songwriting game, and the band plays these songs like they should be played.
+Elsewhere, the twisted chants of “We’re A Happy Family” hit hard while also hitting the funny bone, while “Cretin Hop” and “Teenage Lobotomy” further attest to the band’s warped sense of humor by delivering the type of dumb fun that only the Ramones could deliver.
+All in all, any complaints that I have about the album - some songs are overly simple and repetitive and maybe there are one or two lesser Ramones-by-numbers efforts that all of their albums seem to have - are minor, because both Joey and Dee Dee were at the top of their songwriting game, and the band plays these songs like they were meant to be played.
 Heck, even slower numbers like "I Wanna Be Well” and “Ramona” stick, and I'd nominate "Locket Love" and "Why Is It Always This Way" in the "overlooked gems" department.
-Granted, perhaps the third time around it's all starting to sound a little less fresh, but this was another vintage Ramones album that contains several of their signature songs, some of which would remain in their concert repertoire ‘till the very end.
+Granted, perhaps the third time around the Ramones’ shtick is starting to sound a little less fresh to me, but Rocket To Russia was another vintage Ramones album that contains several of their signature songs, some of which would remain in their concert repertoire ‘till the very end.

 Road To Ruin (Sire ’78) Rating: A-